HEROEngineer/healthcheck/README.md

 * configure the credentials for accessing object storage: `S3_ACCESS_KEY`, `S3_SECRET_KEY`, `S3_ENDPOINT`, `S3_REGION` and `S3_BUCKET`.

-Healthchecks will use external object storage for storing any request bodies that exceed 100 bytes.
-If the size of a request body is 100 bytes or below, Healthchecks will still store it in the database.
+HEROEngineer will use external object storage for storing any request bodies that exceed 100 bytes.
+If the size of a request body is 100 bytes or below, HEROEngineer will still store it in the database.

-Healthchecks automatically removes old stored ping bodies from object storage while uploading new data.
-However, Healthchecks does not automatically clean up data when you delete checks, projects or entire user accounts.
+HEROEngineer automatically removes old stored ping bodies from object storage while uploading new data.
+However, HEROEngineer does not automatically clean up data when you delete checks, projects or entire user accounts.
 Use the `pruneobjects` management command to remove data for checks that don't exist any more.

-When external object storage is not enabled (the credentials for accessing object storage are not set), Healthchecks stores all ping bodies in the database.
+When external object storage is not enabled (the credentials for accessing object storage are not set), HEROEngineer stores all ping bodies in the database.
-If you enable external object storage, Healthchecks will still be able to access the ping bodies already stored in the database.
+If you enable external object storage, HEROEngineer will still be able to access the ping bodies already stored in the database.
 You don't need to migrate them to the object storage.
-On the other hand, if you later decide to disable external object storage, Healthchecks will not have access to the externally stored ping bodies any more.
+On the other hand, if you later decide to disable external object storage, HEROEngineer will not have access to the externally stored ping bodies any more.
 And there is currently no script or management command for migrating ping bodies from external object storage back to the database.